 - A meta-analysis published in 2018 in the journal Nutrients that pooled data from 14 studies which included 78,529 children, adolescents, and young adults between the ages of 7-30, concluded “Any dairy, such as milk, yogurt, and cheese was associated with an increased odds ratio for acne in individuals aged 7–30 years.”
 (3)

-There are many additional studies between 1949 and now that have examined and found a positive association between dairy consumption and acne.
+There are many other studies between 1949 and now that have found a positive association between dairy consumption and acne.